nabfrew/PriceCalculator/README.md

 ## WIP:
 The actual price calculation seems pretty solid, based on my testing.

+Using this as an opportunity to tinker with the latest and greatest versions and new frameworks.

-I was going to try some new database, cassandra, but decided it wasn't a great choice for this use, and reverted to what I know a bit better, postgres.
+I was going to try some new database, cassandra, but decided it wasn't a great choice for this use, and reverted to what I know a bit better, postgres, but the latest with shiny new 'multirange' type.

 ### todo
 - Check that the schema makes sense.